 The garden was named by the first owners as a nod to the natives who drove elk off the cliff there, harvesting them from the water below.
-It looks across the river to Elk Rock Island (which I wrote about twice, here and here).
+It overlooks Elk Rock Island (which I wrote about twice, here and here).

 After acquiring the land in the late 1800s they built a dour, unadorned grey mansion in the Scottish style.
 In contrast to the brooding grey house, they designed 13 acres with an elaborate and diverse botanical garden (including 35 varieties of magnolias, more than I knew existed).